gjmerrin/gjmerrin-blog/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My primary area of research examines the development and stability of aggression, substance use, victimization, and other problem behaviors across adolescence and in the transition to young adulthood.
 education:
   courses:
   - course: PhD in Educational Psychology